 Automobile Brands » Rolls-Royce

-Rolls-Royce Motor Cars is a true luxury house, creating the world’s most recognised, revered and desirable handcrafted Bespoke products for its international clientele.
+Rolls-Royce Motor Cars is a true luxury house, creating the world’s most recognized, revered and desirable handcrafted Bespoke products for its international clientele.
 The company employs more than 2,500 people at the Home of Rolls-Royce at Goodwood, West Sussex.
 This comprises both its global headquarters and Centre of Luxury Manufacturing Excellence – the only place in the world where Rolls-Royce motor cars are designed, engineered and meticulously built by hand.
 Its continuous investment in its facilities, products and people has resulted in a series of ‘record years’ for global sales, peaking in 2022 with over 6,000 motor cars sold worldwide.
 Rolls-Royce Motor Cars is a wholly owned subsidiary of the BMW Group and is a completely separate, unrelated company from Rolls-Royce plc, the manufacturer of aircraft engines and propulsion systems.

 The Spirit of Ecstasy